NoamYehuda/Notes-App/README.md

 Live Link: https://dont-gorget-note-app.netlify.app/

-If you want to download this file you need to run "npm install" to get the node modules folder.
+If you want to run those files you need to install the Node Modules: npm install

 This Notes App was crated with JavaScript, HTML, CSS, Webpack, Babel.